pluja/awesome-privacy/.github/ISSUE_TEMPLATE/new-service-proposal.md

 ---
-name: New Service Proposal
+name: New Service / Section
-about: Suggest a service to be listed.
+about: Suggest a service or section to be listed.
-title: "[NSP] Service name"
+title: "Add [Service Name]/[Section Name]"
 labels: ''
 assignees: ''